abinit/abipy/README.rst

     pytest

 in the AbiPy root directory.
+A quicker check might be obtained with

+    pytest abipy/core/tests -v

 Unit tests require ``scripttest`` that can be installed with::

     pip install scripttest

+Two tests rely on the availability of a PMG_MAPI_KEY, that you do not have if you are not a pymatgen developer.
+You can ignore the failure of these two tests (TestMpRestAPI and TestSymmetries) for most of the developments inside Abipy.

 Note that several unit tests check the integration between AbiPy and Abinit.
 In order to run the tests, you need a working set of Abinit executables and  a ``manager.yml`` configuration file.